Join our Student Nursing Associate Apprenticeship at UHBW!

 • Disclosure and Barring service check, and occupational health confirmation that is dated within the previous 12 months.

 If you do not have the qualifications required, you will not be able to apply today, however if you work for the Trust then speak to your line manager for development support.
-To contact our Apprenticeships and Widening Engagement Team e-mail Apprenticeships@uhbw.nhs.uk – the team will provide you with support and advice on how to gain the qualifications required to apply for a future cohort.

 Career Development Opportunities

 UHBW has a range of career opportunities for RNA’s across a range of nursing specialities.
 Working as a registered nursing professional alongside your colleagues you will make a real difference to patients in our care.
-There are roles available on our surgical, medical and wards, within critical care and ED, as well as specialist departments such as Cath Labs.
-There will also be a range of opportunities in the Bristol Royal Hospital for Children, As you progress with your career, you may wish to transfer to different nursing areas within the trust
+There are roles available on our surgical and medical wards, within critical care and ED, as well as specialist departments such as Cath Labs.
+There will also be a range of opportunities in the Bristol Royal Hospital for Children, as you progress with your career, you may wish to transfer to different nursing areas within the trust

 Your Nursing Associate training will shorten a Registered Nurse Degree Apprenticeship to 2 years.